MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 I can't see any modification of `INPUT_DATA` here, so it must be happening in the ROM.
 It's likely calling `CharAt`, doing something to it, then calling `Print` and that's what we see on the screen.

+---

 ### Reversing the flag

-At this point, the natural thing would be to start analyzing the ROM instructions and figuring out what they do.
+At this point, the natural thing to do would be to start analyzing the ROM instructions and figuring out what they do.
 There are no binary analysis tools for a custom VM, so you would have to do that by squinting at the instructions and trying to make sense of them.

 But I couldn't shake the feeling that `INPUT_DATA` is the flag.
 It just make sense, and it's also very long, as we would expect.